EpiGenomicsCode/ansible-egcGalaxy/docs/ServerStart.md

 # Starting point
 ---
 - This guide assumes a clean build of Ubuntu 20.04 LTS that you have sudo rights on.
-- If you are using LetsEncrypt for SSL security, a registered DNS is required.
+- This playbook using LetsEncrypt for SSL security, which assumes you have a properly registered DNS name.
-- This guide closely follows this [tutorial](https://training.galaxyproject.org/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.html), although differences are expected due to changes over time.

 #### Update Ubuntu with latest patches
 Get list of updates for system